Share Post:

 This question takes all the edge away from your “tough question.”

-(Pete Caputa, formerly of HubSpot and now tearing it up at Databox, wrote a great article on this subject.)
+(Pete Caputa, formerly of HubSpot and now tearing it up at Databox, wrote a great article about asking tough discovery questions.)

 5. Is it (current solution) working?